-- 2. Space test pits at maximum intervals of 5 m (400 test pits per hectare) in areas less than 300 m from any feature of archaeological potential.[Test pits were spaced at an interval of 5m between individual test pits, and at an interval of 2.5 metres between individual test pits where required] - Space test pits at maximum intervals of 10 m (100 test pits per hectare) in areas more than 300 m from any feature of archaeological potential.
+- Space test pits at maximum intervals of 5 m (400 test pits per hectare) in areas less than 300 m from any feature of archaeological potential.
+[All test pits were spaced at an interval of 5m between individual test pits] - Space test pits at maximum intervals of 10 m (100 test pits per hectare) in areas more than 300 m from any feature of archaeological potential.
 [The entirety of the test pitted areas of the study area were assessed using high intensity test pit methodology at an interval of 5 metres between individual test pits] - 4.
 Test pit to within 1 m of built structures (both intact and ruins), or until test pits show evidence of recent ground disturbance.

-[Test pits were placed within 1m of all built structures] - 5.
+[Not Applicable] - 5.
 Ensure that test pits are at least 30 cm in diameter.
 [All test pits were at least 30 cm in diameter] - 6.
 Excavate each test pit, by hand, into the first 5 cm of subsoil and examine the pit for stratigraphy, cultural features, or evidence of fill.

-Regardless of the interval between individual test pits, all test pits were excavated by hand into the first 5 cm of subsoil where possible and examined for stratigraphy, cultural features, or evidence of fill.
+[Regardless of the interval between individual test pits, all test pits were excavated by hand into the first 5 cm of subsoil where possible and examined for stratigraphy, cultural features, or evidence of fill.
 In areas where topsoil was not present, test pits were excavated to a minimum of 30cm in depth to ensure that suspected subsoils, if present, were not layers of fill or waterborne materials overlying buried topsoil.
 If these areas consisted of fill soils, test pits were also excavated a minimum of 30 cm below grade in order to ensure disturbance extended below even deep topsoil layers such as those encountered in agricultural fields to ensure that the depth of disturbance was sufficient to remove archaeological potential in most contexts.
 Where other evidence indicates locations of potentially significant archaeological sites that may include cultural deposits below fill soils, alternative strategies to explore beneath the fill layers found in some areas may be necessary to complete the Stage 2 Property Assessment.
-In such cases, further Stage 2 Property Assessment may be recommended following completion of the property survey under conventional methodologies.] - 7.
-Screen soil through mesh no greater than 6 mm.
+In such cases, further Stage 2 Property Assessment may be recommended following completion of the property survey under conventional methodologies.]

-[All soil was screened through mesh no greater than 6 mm]
+- 7. Screen soil through mesh no greater than 6 mm.
+[All soil was screened through mesh no greater than 6 mm] - 8.
+Collect all artifacts according to their associated test pit.

-- 8. Collect all artifacts according to their associated test pit.
-[Not Applicable No archaeological resources were encountered] [All artifacts were collected according to their associated test pit] - 9.
+[Not Applicable No archaeological resources were encountered] - 9.
 Backfill all test pits unless instructed not to by the landowner.
 [All test pits were backfilled]